 The Watercolor Scarf is also possible with the trusty help of Schacht Spindle Co’s Cricket Loom, a tabletop super-achiever that allows you to explore the possibilities of weaving without sacrificing a room… or more time than you have.
 Set up requires a couple of hours and weaving only a handful more!

 With Cattail Silk and Cricket Loom in hand, we explored two very different color stories: Sequoia (above) and Riverbed (below), one like embers in a fire and the other like ice on a pond.
-Each is available as a Watercolor Scarf Bundle, which includes 5 perfectly calibrated skeins of Cattail Silk.
+Each is constructed from 5 perfectly calibrated skeins of Cattail Silk.

 If you love color and all its twists and turns, you will love weaving the Watercolor Scarf.
 Every new weft color brings surprises… This color and that color make that color?
 Like a good book, you won’t want to stop until you find out what happens in the end!